 Finally, MAPFRE has been included in The Financial Times list of 300 companies that have made the biggest contribution to reducing greenhouse gas emissions in recent years, and in Mexico the company is positioned as the sixth most responsible company in the country thanks to its sustainability practices.
-Trust is the most important attribute, and we have enhanced this concept with content that adds value to our company, tailoring it to the local characteristics of each market

-2.2 Strategy 2.2.1 strategic plan
+2.2.
+Strategy

+2.2.1.
+Strategic Plan

 At MAPFRE, we are transforming ourselves to grow profitably.
 Digitization and innovation are key to this change.
 Transformation is evident in everything we do - it is transversal and acts as a true accelerator in all areas of the company.
 The Group's strategy is based on three pillars: